By Miguel Barragan

 “I believe last year ELAC only had, maybe, four students apply and one officially run,” said Anthony Dominguez, ASU V.P. of Advocacy, who helps with the student trustee election.

-Michelle Segura Padilla, Student Activities assistant, said about why students should consider applying for the role, “Mainly because they have the opportunity to represent not only their campus but the entire district.
+Michelle Segura Padilla, Student Activities assistant, said students should consider applying for the role, “Mainly because they have the opportunity to represent not only their campus but the entire district.
 There are a lot of decisions made that will impact many, many students.”

 “This past January, the student trustee, along with three other candidates from the district went to Sacramento to lobby on regulations and laws,” Dominguez said.